IcaroPablo/LinuxDesktopSetup/README.md

 # Shell Script Collection
-My collection of useful shellscripts (and my dotfiles).
+My collection of useful shellscripts (and my dotfiles)

 ## About this repo
 - All my dotfiles are inside the [dotfiles](/dotfiles) folder